hyperledger/aries-rfcs/concepts/0167-consent-lifecycle/README.md

 in the associated metadata attribute of the primary schema base to add flexibility of choice for the Issuer.

+[note2]: #note2
+\[2\] - If a PDP is required between the Data Controller (Issuer) and sub-Data Controller, we should have a field(s) to store the Public DID (or Private Data Locker ID) of the sub-Data Controller(s).
+This will be vital to ensure auto-revocation from all associated private data lockers on the date of expiry.

+[note3]: #note3
-\[2\] - As the "PII Attribute" schema object is already in place for Issuer's to flag sensitive data according to the Blinding Identity Taxonomy (BIT), we already have a mechanism in place for PII.
+\[3\] - As the "PII Attribute" schema object is already in place for Issuer's to flag sensitive data according to the Blinding Identity Taxonomy (BIT), we already have a mechanism in place for PII.
 Once flagged, we can obviously encrypt sensitive data.
 Some considerations